hartenthaler/hh_relation_is_descriptor/README.md

 <a name="installation"></a>
 ## Installation

-This section documents installation instructions for this module.
+This section documents installation instructions for this custom module.

 1. Download the [latest release](https://github.com/hartenthaler/hh_relation_is_descriptor/releases/latest).
 2. Unzip the package on your local computer.